violetto-rose/violetto-rose.github.io/UI-UX/tutorials/social-media-app.md

 ![Adding Your Story Text](images/social-media-app/design-10.png)

-11. Similarly add other stories
+11. Similarly add other stories.
 12. Add a gradient outline for status:
 	- Color: Linear gradient (**#FFD600** to **#FF7A00** to **#FF0069** to **#D300C5**)
 	- Rotation: **45** degree

 ![Creating Other Stories](images/social-media-app/design-11.png)

-13. Duplicate the stories
+13. Duplicate the stories.

 ![Duplicating Stories](images/social-media-app/design-12.png)